RinaldoBenaccetta/isidom/readme.md

 ### $getData

-Return the value of the specified data (E.g. : data-color) of the element.
+Returns the value of the specified data (E.g. : data-color) of the element.

 If the specified data is not present in the HTMLElement, null is returned.